pieterhartel/Mutation-at-scale/README.md

 These two programs use auxiliary modules: `comments.js`, `prepare.js`, `soljson.js`, and `evm_decoder.js`, all of which are available in the package.

 ## 4.1 Dependencies on `npm` modules
 The programs `chainsol.js` and `mutasol.js` have a number of dependencies that can be installed in the `$HOME` directory as follows (tested on Ubuntu 18.04.3).
+The software is intended to run on a dedicated VM, hence for convenience everything is installed in the home directory.
 ```
 npm install \
         abi-decoder \